-You’ll make clients feel good.
-By listening closely to your client’s needs, you can help them find their own kind of beautiful.
+You’ll bring a little bit of happiness to each client’s day.
+By listening closely to your client’s needs, you can help them find their own kind of beauty.

-Use your abilities to achieve things and feel a sense of accomplishment.
+Use your skills and abilities to achieve things.
+Since the results of your work are highly visible, you’ll feel a sense of accomplishment.

 “In 2015, I left a successful career in the corporate world to begin my career in eyebrow microblading.